rossmillenacker/lab-guides/ase-admin/Instructions.md

 As an advanced exercise, this lab has no corresponding Lab Solution.
 Instead, we will walk through the steps to get you acquainted with your lab system and the Delphix CLI.

-1. On your Lab Server desktop, double-click on Terminal
-2. Type: ssh <sysadmin@10.0.x.10> ('x' is your **Student Number** assigned by your instructor)
- a.
-If you receive a prompt asking you if you are sure you want to connect, enter: Yes
- b.
-Enter the password: sysadmin
- c.
-Escape to the standard CLI prompt by typing: discard
- d.
-You are now at the root of the Delphix CLI as a System Administrator
+1.On your Lab Server desktop, double-click on Terminal 2.Type: ssh <sysadmin@10.0.x.10> ('x' is your **Student Number** assigned by your instructor) a.If you receive a prompt asking you if you are sure you want to connect, enter: Yes b.Enter the password: sysadmin c.Escape to the standard CLI prompt by typing: discard d.You are now at the root of the Delphix CLI as a System Administrator

 Exercise 1 - Delphix Engine Configuration
 -----------------------------------------